Rolex Datejust Interesting Facts

-You might say the Datejust comes in four flavors, not counting the Lady and Oysterquartz versions.
+The Rolex Datejust comes in four flavors, not counting the Lady and Oysterquartz versions.
 But we’ll cover those in future posts.
 The four we’ll discuss here are the Datejust, the Datejust Midsize, the Datejust Turn-O-Graph, and the recently introduced Datejust II.

 The Datejust Midsize is the 31mm version of the Datejust.
 As of 2014, it’s also known as the Datejust Lady 31.
-In that guise it features Roman numerals or jewels for hour markers on the dial, and is available in wide a variety of metals, bezels, and dials.
+In that guise it features Roman numerals or jewels for hour markers on the dial, and is available in a wide variety of metals, bezels, and dials.

 The Datejust Turn-O-Graph was also called the Thunderbird.
 It was originally favored by pilots in the 1950s due to its rotating bezel with minute indication.
 The Thunderbird was introduced in 1955 and discontinued in the late 1970s, due to lagging sales.
 A modern version was introduced in the early 2000s, but was shortly discontinued, again due to lack of consumer interest.

 That’s the skinny on the history about Rolex Datejust.
-Keep your eye here on the Beckertime blog for future posts on the Day-Date, the Submariner, the Explorer, the Milgauss, the GMT, and other watches Rolex has produced over the last several decades.
+Keep your eye here on the BeckerTime blog for future posts on the Day-Date, the Submariner, the Explorer, the Milgauss, the GMT, and other watches Rolex has produced over the last several decades.